Mayor George Flaggs Jr.

 Mayor Flaggs is affiliated with Wisemen Toastmasters and Optimist Clubs.
 He is a former member of the Planning Commission and Zoning Board of Appeals, Vicksburg, Mississippi.

-Mayor Flaggs was born March 20, 1953, in Edwards, Mississippi .
-He has two children: Emmarie Genean and Elliott George.
-He also has three grandchildren: Nicholas George Anderson, Stephen Anderson and Addison Anderson.
+Mayor Flaggs was born March 20, 1953, in Edwards, Mississippi.
+He is married to Valencia Renee.
+They have three children: Emmarie Genean, Brittany Anquinette, and Elliott George.
+The mayor also has three grandchildren: Nicholas George Anderson, Stephen Anderson and Addison Anderson.
 Mayor Flaggs is of the Baptist faith.

 • Member Board of Deacons, Mt.
 Heroden Church, Vicksburg, Mississippi.